• Skip to primary navigation

 This Mexican sauce recipe is one I have been following for decades and the only sauce my family loves with their Mexican dishes!

-This lip smacking, made in a jiffy salsa or sauce is normally served with a bowl of tortilla chips and as a topping for most Mexican dishes like burritos, tacos, tostadas, chimichangas etc.
+This lip smacking, made in a jiffy salsa or sauce is normally served with a bowl of Nacho or tortilla chips and as a topping for most Mexican dishes like burritos, tacos, tostadas, chimichangas etc.

-Denver was the Mexican food capital of USA in the 70s and 80s and most Hollywood stars used to fly down to Denver to enjoy delicious Mexican food.
+Denver was the Mexican food capital of USA in the 70s and 80s and most Hollywood stars apparently used to fly down to Denver to enjoy delicious Mexican food.

 Of course, now, you can see these dishes everywhere in the world!